alexis-earley/Foundations_of_Image_Processing_Project/README.md

 In addition to the main and header, I wrote the pixel and image files (the pixel class is nested within the image one).
 In other words, no C++ files were provided for me.
 At the time, it was my longest project to date, around 850 lines of code in total.
-This project demonstrates my early knowledge of header/main files in C++, file manipulation, classes, pointers/references, and basic image processing.
+This project demonstrates my early knowledge of concepts like:

+ - Header and main files in C++
+ - File manipulation
+ - Classes
+ - Pointers/references
+ - Throwing exceptions
+ - Basic image processing

-Score: 135 / 135.
+Overall score: 135 / 135.